LinkedEarth/Pyleoclim_util/doc_build/installation.rst

 Click :ref:`here <anaconda_installation>` for a quick tutorial on MacOs and Linux systems.

-Creating a new Anaconda environment
+Creating a new conda environment
 """""""""""""""""""""""""""""""""""

 To create a new environment using Python 3.8 via command line: